Nancy Hodges: Background

-Political life
+Political career

 Hodges first ran for office in the 1937 election in the multi-member riding of Victoria City, as a member of the Liberal Party.
 She was the first woman to run as a Liberal.
 She campaigned on increasing the quality of social conditions, resulting in better old-age pensions.
 Other ideas included bettering medical services and insurance, protection of single women, and compensation benefits for the working class.
 She came in seventh place and failed to be elected.
 She ran again in the 1941 election and was elected to the legislature.
 When the 1941 election produced only a plurality of seats for the governing Liberals, Hodges was one of the MLAs who supported forming a coalition with the Conservatives; when Liberal premier and leader Duff Pattullo argued that "coalition with the Conservatives will be the end of the Liberal Party in British Columbia.", Hodges responded "Coalition won't kill any party that hasn't germs of decay in it already."
 The coalitionists ultimately won out, and Pattullo was replaced as premier by John Hart.

 Hodges took interest in the Victoria Business and Professional Women's Club, where her slogan was born: "Equal pay for equal work!"
 She had a strong belief that more women should be entering into politics to make a positive change.
 Hodges' principles occasionally led her to work across party lines with the other women in the legislature (Tilly Rolston, Conservative; Dorothy Steeves, Laura Jamieson, Grace MacInnis, CCF) to promote women's issues; in one instance, Hodges and the other women convinced the government to buy seven Emily Carr paintings before she was nationally renowned, making the purchase a bargain upon Carr's recognition.

 Hodges was re-elected in 1945 and 1949.
 She attended a public meeting conference for the United Nations in 1945 for International Peace in San Francisco.
 In this meeting, the Charter of the United Nations was first signed.
 In 1947, she attacked the Coalition government for laying off single women to provide jobs for returning veterans, and threatened to campaign for pensions for women at 40 if the practice continued.
 The firing of women stopped.
 During this time, Hodges advocated for women to be eligible for worker's compensation benefits, and for married women to receive property rights.